SushmaSA-hub/Delay-Aware-Partial-Task-Offloading-using-Multicriteria-Decision-Model-in-IoT-Fog-Cloud-Networks/README.md

 ## Execution Environment

-Operation System: Microsoft Windows 10, 64bit.
+- Operation System: Microsoft Windows 10, 64bit.

-Physical Memory (RAM) 16.0 GB.
+- Physical Memory (RAM) 16.0 GB.

 ### Prerequisites

--JDK 1.8- Java Development Kit comprising of Java Runtime Environment to execute java applications.
+- JDK 1.8- Java Development Kit comprising of Java Runtime Environment to execute java applications.

--IFogSim simulator for experimental set up and execution.
+- IFogSim simulator for experimental set up and execution.

 # Installation of IFogSim Simulator

-Simulator is available in github repository : **https://github.com/Cloudslab/iFogSim**.
+- Simulator is available in github repository : **https://github.com/Cloudslab/iFogSim**.

-Clone the repository in Eclipse IDE and follow the instructions to run the IFogSim simulator provided in the github link.
+- Clone the repository in Eclipse IDE and follow the instructions to run the IFogSim simulator provided in the github link.

-For more details you can refer to the IFogsim Documentation [1].
+- For more details you can refer to the IFogsim Documentation [1].

-One example video about installation for your reference:**https://www.youtube.com/watch?v=h_I-fzHY6qQ**
+- One example video about installation for your reference:**https://www.youtube.com/watch?v=h_I-fzHY6qQ**

 ### Usage of the repository folder:

 Download  DelayPOMCD and keep it in the drive where IFogsim-main is present.
 The  DelayPOMCD repository contains all executable files related to the proposed and baseline approaches.

--> In proposed.java -> The Main file related to the  Proposed Algorithm approach.
+- In proposed.java -> The Main file related to the  Proposed Algorithm approach.

--> DATSfinal.java -> The Main file related to the  DATS baseline approach[2].
+In the proposed algorithm we use processing efficiency and deadline parameters as multicriteria parameters to apply into (Criteria Importance Through Intercriteria Correlation) CRITIC model to dertermine weights.
+These weights are given as input to Technique for Order Preference by Similarity to Ideal Solution (TOPSIS) model to determing ranking of VM nodes and fog nodes.
+Once the preference list is generated the task nodes are mapped to fog and VM nodes using Deferred Acceptance Algorithm (DAA) to provide stable and optimal solutions.

--> post_new.java -> The Main file related to the  POST game theory based approach[3].
+- DATSfinal.java -> The Main file related to the  DATS baseline approach[2].

--> Random.java -> The Main file related to the random offloading approach.
+- post_new.java -> The Main file related to the  POST game theory based approach[3].

--> In generator_new.java, we can set the various parameters related to Partial Offloading Simulation as specified in Table 2 Simulation parameters in the paper.
+- Random.java -> The Main file related to the random offloading approach.

 ### References